techservicesillinois/ticket-assister/readme.md

 2. `npm run build`

     - This will build for production, i.e. for URLs at https://help.uillinois.edu/TDNext/*
+        - To build for development, run `npm run build:dev`

     - This will generate files in the `build/` directory
         - As a side effect, all previous files in the `build` directory will be removed

-    - Two main scripts are ran in this command
+    - Two main scripts are ran in this command:
         1. `vite build`
             - this builds the pages, e.g. the Options page and the default popup (index) page
         2. `node buildContentScripts.mjs`